hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/async.md

     a compact approximation of the happens-before graph.

-We define the relation in terms of the local order, `await` statements in the code, and stream edges.
+We characterize the relation in terms of the local order, `await` statements in the code, and stream edges.

-!!! abstract "Definition: Happens-Before Relation"
+!!! abstract "Lemma: Happens-Before Relation"
     We have that $S_1, (i_1, j_1) \rightarrow S_2, (i_2, j_2)$ if *any* of the following hold:

     1. **Local Order**: $S_1 \rightarrow S_2$ are in local order.